paullj/unity-tilemap/README.md

 # Tilemap
-A simple yet highly customisable tile mapping tool made for the Unity Engine
+A simple yet highly customisable tile mapping tool made for the Unity Engine.

+## About
+blah blah
+### Features
+- Scriptable Tiles, allows
+- In Editor, tile
+    - Customisable Tools
+- _TODO: Different rendering modes_

 !["Oops!
 There is supposed to be an image here :/"](/images/tilemap.gif)